Pheelbert/battlenetwork/README.md

 Mega can also be deleted, ending the demo.
 If mega wins, the battle results will show up with your time, ranking, and a random chip based on score.

 # Controls
+If not using [MMBN Chrono X Config Utility](http://www.mmbnchronox.com/download.php), these are the default bindings

 ```
 ARROWS -> Move
 SPACE  -> Shoot (hold to charge)